Rubyeat/Missing-Region-Detection/README.md

 .
 Filter out those missing chunk

 Input:
-.
-Files containing the counted k-mers of each species .
-A file named species.txt where the species name and the length of the genome sequences will be given.
+  A directory where
 .
+A file named species.txt containing the species name and the length of the genome sequences . .txt files containing the counted k-mers of each species

 Output:
 .
 K-mers after filtering the missing chunk